antonhristozov/dynadl/README.md

                |___/

 ## Overview
-dynADL is a high level architecture definition language that supports dynamic behavior of the genrated systems and their components.
-It allows for the generation of system of systems.
+dynADL is a high-level architecture definition language that supports dynamic behavior of the generated systems and their components.
+It allows for the generation of system of systems (SoS).
-For a simple example take a look at unit.expr file.
+For a simple example of the syntax, take a look at unit.expr file.
-The language supports functions, variable defintions and some operators.
+The language supports functions, variable definitions, and some operators.
-The Antlr grammar and the C++ parser is included in the project.
-This makes the language extensible.
+The Antlr grammar and the C++ parser are included in the project.
+This makes the language extensible for the curious developer.

 ## Prerequisites
-dynADL depends on some popular, header only C++ libraries.
+dynADL depends on some popular, header-only C++ libraries.
 They need to be installed first:

 * nlohmann/json.hpp
 * bitsery
 * boost (message queue)

 ## Build
+The instructions are for Linux platforms and more specifically, have been tested on Ubuntu 20.04.
-Using the Makefile one can execute:
+Using the Makefile, one can execute the following:
 *make*       - to build
 *make clean* - to clean the generated files.

 ## VS Code
 There is a .vscode folder where the launch.json and tasks.json files reside.
-To start Visual studio code, just type:
+To start Visual Studio code, just type:

 *code .*
-Debugging of the grammar can be done thorugh the installation of the Antlr extension for VS Code.
+Debugging of the grammar can be done through the installation of the Antlr extension for VS Code.
 Debugging of the generated C++ code can also be done within VS Code.
 The launch.json file has two targets, one for the grammar and one for the C++ executable.

 ## Run
-From the command line one can use the shell script run.sh
+From the command line, one can use the shell script run.sh

 *./dynadl unit.expr [--generate | --runtime ] [posix | ros | px4]*

-Depending on the structure of the desired architecture a tree will be generated that contains source code files:
+Depending on the structure of the desired architecture, a tree will be generated that contains source code files:

 <pre>
 package1